Nobody likes going back to school after the holidays – and no adults really like going back to work after their break either!

 5. Take it one day at a time

-It might feel like school is never going to end and that the next set of holidays are a million miles away.
-Trust us, they’re not.
-And even though going back to school after Christmas might seem hard, you’ll find that as the days get longer, your school hours will start to feel shorter and before you know it, Easter is just around the corner!
-Try not to wish the time away – make the best of every day you have and you’ll be surprised at how much better you’ll feel.
+It might feel like school is never going to end and that the next holiday is a million miles away.
+Trust us, it’s not – it’s just around the corner.
+Even though going back to school might seem hard, try to make the best of every day you have — you’ll be surprised at how much better you’ll feel.